ErickRodrCodes/cra-template-ts-electron-react-eslint-prettier-airbnb/README.md

 import electron from '@/electron
 ```

-In further updates, this will be fixed to provide the correct import and allow correct imports.
+In further updates, this will be fixed to provide the correct import.

 ## Adding Components
 Take advantage of the current `generate-react-cli.json` to generate components on the fly.
 To generate a new component run in your terminal